-The U.S. Food and Drug Administration (FDA) has issued a consumer safety warning about the dangers of using skin care products containing mercury.
-This warning extends to all cosmetics, lotions, soaps and other beauty products that may contain mercury.
-Exposure to mercury can cause serious health problems such as mercury poisoning or elevated levels of mercury in your body, and is especially dangerous for babies and young children whose brains are still developing, and in pregnant women.
+The U.S. Food and Drug Administration (FDA) has issued a critical consumer safety advisory concerning the utilization of skincare products containing mercury.
+This warning encompasses a broad spectrum of items, including cosmetics, lotions, soaps, and various beauty products that may potentially contain this hazardous element.
+Exposure to mercury poses severe health risks, such as mercury poisoning and elevated mercury levels within the body.
+These dangers are particularly pronounced in the cases of infants and young children, whose cognitive development is ongoing, as well as pregnant women.

 The products containing mercury are often marketed as “skin-lightening” or “anti-aging” solutions, promising to eliminate age spots, freckles, and wrinkles.
 Additionally, these products may target teenagers as a remedy for blemishes and acne.

 Products incorporating these hazardous ingredients are often manufactured outside the United States and are illicitly distributed through various channels, including physical stores, mobile applications, social media platforms, and online marketplaces.